"Why didn't I do it earlier?"

 If you keeping putting it off, then put it off no longer, branding, leaflet, website, newsletter whatever it is GET GOING, you need all the Creative and Marketing services you can get when the going gets tough.

 Webmags are more common now than when we started producing them.
 When CMR were first asked to help organise a business association in the area around Lenham, in Kent, it seemed a natural solution for a tight budget to produce an online Business Directory in addition to the 8,000 print run.
 It's only A5 but it is 64 pages of information aimed at homes and businesses in the area.
 The LVBA chairman said "It is my belief that the distribution of the directory will increase our membership as well as procure business for our members."
 As usual with a CMR project - everybody gains.
-See the online directory for yourself, click on cover on the right..
+Click cover to see the full directory online.

 Every client has something to say, something that would interest potential customers, or just inform supporters and ensure constant communication.
 Magazines and Newsletters provide an ideal way to maintain the link, keep the information rolling.
 Every client has a story.
 No matter what your budget there is a way of producing a suitable newsheet, it doesn't have to be full colour, even one and two colour newsletters can be creative, scroll down for Marden Parish Council and St Mary's Island, the Threshold and the Maritime Messenger newsletters.
 So if you want a magazine or newsletter in Kent contact CMR.